AnweshGangula/StackMeFirst/README.md

 "Stack Me First" is a browser Extension (currently only available in [Google Chrome][1], [Microsoft Edge][2] & [Firefox][3]) that highlights & lists

-- Answers posted by the current user in the currently visible page of the Stack Overflow.
+- Answers posted by the current user in the currently visible page of the Stack Overflow & all other Stack Exchange communities.
-- Comments posted by the current user in the currently visible page of the Stack Overflow
+- Comments posted by the current user in the currently visible page of the Stack Overflow & all other Stack Exchange communities

 Optionally, you can also use the login button in the popup to highlight & list